CourtneyDM/bamazon/README.md

 ## Overview

-Bamazon is a command-line NodeJS application that allows interaction for a customer, manager or supervisor.
-Each user experience is different based on which application is chosen - bamazonCustomer.js, bamazonManager.js or bamazonSupervisor.js.
+Bamazon is a command-line NodeJS application that accepts interaction from a _customer_, _manager_ or _supervisor_.
+Each user experience is different based on which application is chosen - _bamazonCustomer.js_, _bamazonManager.js_ or _bamazonSupervisor.js._

 ## Getting Started

-### Bamazon Database
+### Create Bamazon Database

 In order to interact with the Bamazon database, one must first execute the __bamazon.sql__ file located in the repository.
 This file will perform the following tasks (using MySQL commands):

-* Drop any existing bamazon database (if one exists)
+* Drop any existing bamazon database (should one exist)
 * Create _bamazon.db_ database
 * Create two tables: __Departments__ and __Products__
 * Populate _Departments_ table with pre-defined department data
 * Populate _Products_ table with pre-defined product data

-Connection to the database is establish upon launch of any of the applications.
+Connection to the database is establish upon launch of any of these applications.
+Having said that, the database connection is terminate upon exit of any application.
 The database server used in the application is MySQL.

 ### Dependencies

 Initialize your folder using _npm init_ and install the dependencies using _npm install_.
 Once completed, you will be ready to run any of the Bamazon javascript files using _node bamazonFileOfChoice.js_.

-* __For a list of Node applications used in the application see the _Resources_ section below__
+* __For a list of Node applications used in the application see the [_Resources_](https://github.com/CourtneyDM/bamazon/blob/master/README.md#resources) section below__

 ## Functionality